Skip to Main Content

 Exotic and luxury car insurance

-You may be able to find an insurance provider to insure your Ferrari if they offer exotic or luxury car insurance policies.
-To determine the potential cost of Ferrari insurance, you may be able to gauge based on average rates for the most expensive cars to insure, although even these have a lower MSRP compared to newer Ferrari models.
+Some insurance providers offer exotic or luxury car insurance policies.
+You may be able to gauge the potential cost of Ferrari insurance based on average rates for the most expensive cars to insure, although even these have a lower MSRP compared to newer Ferrari models.

-Like classic cars and sports cars, your Ferrari may need to meet certain requirements to be considered a luxury vehicle.
-Depending on the insurer, your car may need to have a certain value and must meet various specs in terms of performance and speed to be classified as a luxury model.
+Like classic cars and sports cars, a Ferrari will typically need to meet certain requirements — like having a specific value or meeting various specs in terms of performance and speed — to be considered a luxury vehicle.

 Why don’t insurance companies cover Ferraris?